adschw1/ansible-quickstart/README.rst

       - switch
       - computer

 Notice this calls upon the directory roles, and then the individual types of devices.
-This will activate the tasks directory ``main.yaml`` file.
+This will activate the ``/router/tasks/main.yaml`` file.

 Let's take the role ``router`` as an example::